Industrial action

 Guidance for students

-Below is advice and guidance to support you during industrial action, which we will update in response to any developments.
+Below is further advice and guidance to support you during industrial action, which we will update in response to any developments.

 Support

 If you do not receive a response from your Student Adviser during the period of industrial action, you should contact the Student Advisers team or Graduate School office within your School.
-As there may be fewer staff working than usual, there may be delays in responding to your enquiry, but staff will work to prioritise and respond to these as soon as possible.

 Our EdHelp team is also available if you have any questions about student services: